la2050/challenge/_2021/live/young-invincibles.md

   opportunities.
 Typically, each person directly impacted by our program reports having shared information and resources with 3 others.
 With this in mind, our indirect impact will be at least 3000 additional Angelinos.
-Approximately how many people will be directly impacted by this proposal?: '1000' Approximately how many people will be indirectly impacted by this proposal?: '3000' Please describe the broader impact of your proposal.: >- Following proven models of success driving benefit uptake among hard-to-reach populations, YI’s efforts will ensure that a generation of young people who might otherwise see their goals deferred or denied due to food and health
+Approximately how many people will be directly impacted by this project, program, or initiative?: '1000' Approximately how many people will be indirectly impacted by this project, program, or initiative?: '3000' Describe how Los Angeles County will be different if your work is successful.: >- Following proven models of success driving benefit uptake among hard-to-reach populations, YI’s efforts will ensure that a generation of young people who might otherwise see their goals deferred or denied due to food and health